containers/image/README.md

 - show repo tags via flag or when reference isn't tagged or digested
 - add tests (integration with deployed registries in container - Docker-like)
 - get rid of Docker (meaning make this work w/o needing Docker installed)
-- drop the `Registry` field in the response because of the point above :)

 NOT TODO
 -